Sooth1ngRain/everymatrix-interview/README.md

 - Data structure: Map<Long, TreeSet<StakeEntry>>  Key: betOfferId, Value: TreeSet of customerId-stake pairs
 - Upon posting a stake that triggers cache updates, insert the stake into TreeSet<StakeEntry> and pop the minimal stake if the customer-stake pair is not already in the cache, if it exists, update the StakeEntry.
-- Use betOfferId to lock the procedure and guarantee thread-safe
 - In production ,this design should consider consistency after a long run, which is not implemented in this project.